Radiant (manfra): Media

-Manga
+Comic

-The manga is written and illustrated by French author Tony Valente.
-He began the publication of Radiant on Ankama Éditions in July 2013 and currently has 17 volumes released.
+The series is written and illustrated by French author Tony Valente.
+He began the publication of Radiant on Ankama Éditions in July 2013 and currently has 19 volumes released.
 According to an interview that he made in Just Focus at April 2014, Tony says that his inspirations to create Radiant were Fairy Tail, Naruto, and One Piece.
 It has been published by Viz Media in English since 2018.

 The series is published in Japan by Asukashinsha.
 Additional languages it has been published in are Spanish by LetraBlanka since 2016, German by Pyramond since 2016, Italian by Mangasenpai since 2017, Serbian by Najkula since 2022 and Swedish by Cobolt Förlag since 2022.

 Anime

 NHK announced the series on January 31, 2018.
-The series is directed by Seiji Kishi and Daisei Fukuoka, and written by Makoto Uezu, with animation done in RETAS software by Nerima-based studio Lerche.
-Character designs for the series are produced by Nozomi Kawano, and Masato Koda is composing the series' music.
+The series was directed by Seiji Kishi and Daisei Fukuoka, and written by Makoto Uezu, with animation done in RETAS software by Nerima-based studio Lerche.
+Character designs for the series were produced by Nozomi Kawano, while Masato Koda composed the series' music.
 The opening theme is "Utopia" by 04 Limited Sazabys, while the ending theme is "Radiant" by Polkadot Stingray.

 The 21-episode anime series aired on NHK Educational TV from October 6, 2018, to February 23, 2019.
 It is based on volumes 1 through 4 of the comic.
-The series is simulcast by Crunchyroll, with Funimation producing an English dub as it airs.
+The series is simulcast by Crunchyroll, with Funimation producing an English dub as it aired.

 In the season finale, a 21-episode second season has been announced.
 It premiered on October 2, 2019.
 The opening theme is "Naraku" by Halo at Yojohan, while the ending theme is "Chitto mo Shiranakatta" by Emi Nakamura.

-The series received a French dub which first aired on Game One in France on September 2, 2019.
+The series received a French dub, which first aired on Game One in France on September 2, 2019.

 The anime began airing on ABC Me in Australia on January 2, 2021.